Dev789-del/Dev789-del/README.md

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=Dev789-del&count_private=true&theme=tokyonight&showicons=true)]()

-If you want to make your readme autotyping file,please go to https://readme-typing-svg.herokuapp.com/demo/ for some help.
+1️⃣If you want to make your readme autotyping file,please go to https://readme-typing-svg.herokuapp.com/demo/ for some help.

-Well you can change color or order of line you type into!
+2️⃣Well you can change color or order of line you type into!
 <!---
 Dev789-del/Dev789-del is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.